benmpeterson/NET-TO-AWS/README.md

 2. Select create new Environment, then select Web server environment.
 For platform select .NET and for application code select upload your code and direct it to the zip build we created in your root project folder.
 Now select configure more options.
 Most of these options can stay as defaults but to keep this completely free select modify on the instances box and change the instance type to t2.micro and the size to 8GB and finally select create.
 Also modify the security box adding in the key pair you created earlier.
 Finally, select create environment.
 This will then take you to a progress window and the deployment takes a few minutes.

-3. Now that it is deployed you can keep it hosted or terminate the environment.
-Make sure you look into how the service is billed so you don't get hit with unexpected charges!
+3. Now that it is deployed click the link to see your webpage! you can keep it hosted or terminate the environment.
+Make sure you look into how the service is billed so you don't get hit with unexpected charges.
+[Here](https://aws.amazon.com/free/)

 ## Conclusion